 Some Nature-Based Solutions (NBS) seek to exploit natural systems capacities to absorb and store carbon through actions such as planting trees and improving soils.
 The 2019 IPBES Report underscores that nature-based solutions will be ‘indispensable’ to achieving climate targets.
 It concludes that these may ‘provide 37 per cent of climate change mitigation until 2030 needed to meet the goal of keeping climate warming below 2°C, with likely co-benefits for biodiversity’.
 It further notes that ‘more transdisciplinary research and sharing of knowledge among appropriate institutions are needed in order to better understand the impacts of climate-related climate engineering on biodiversity and ecosystem functions and services, socio-economic, cultural and ethical issues and regulatory options’.
 (IRGC/EPFL, 2020)

 By significantly altering the earth’s climate, the implementation of CATM would have tremendous impacts on ecosystems and biodiversity.
 In 2010, the contracting Parties to the Convention on Biological Diversity (CBD) agreed on a temporary moratorium stating that “no climate-related geo-engineering activities that may affect biodiversity take place, until there is an adequate scientific basis on which to justify such activities” (CBD, 2010).
-While this ban was reaffirmed in 2016, it does not cover all forms of carbon storage.
+While this position was reaffirmed in 2016, it does not cover all forms of carbon storage or small-scale experiments, is not binding, and country participation in the CBD is not universal (e.g. it is not ratified by the United States).

 - Knowledge gaps on climate-related geoengineering in relation to the Convention on Biological Diversity (CBD) – Technical Briefing Paper | Carnegie Council for Ethics in International Affairs | 4 July 2018